loopandlearn/LoopFollow/readme.md

 - Disable Keep Screen Active.
 I haven't tested, but doubt this will do anything.
 - Watch/Carplay calendar selection does not work
 - Alarms will not override the Mac volume or mute.
-- Selecting Banners or Alerts in MacOS notification options only puts it in Notification Center, not on screen.
-If the alarm triggers, click the date/time and you will see the notification and be able to snooze from there.

 Using so many different apps as a parent or caregiver of a T1D can be very cumbersome.
 Add in the extra details from Looping and it can be a challenge flipping back and forth between apps.
 Each app has different strengths and weaknesses.